 We are the Osprey Community Foundation, a public, charitable foundation created by and for the people of Nelson, BC and the surrounding area.
 We are here to help groups and individuals make an ongoing difference in their community.
-Donations to Osprey are pooled in a permanently-endowed fund – our community’s nest egg.
+Donations to Osprey are pooled in a permanently-endowed fund – our community’s nest egg – which currently has a value of over $8 million.
 Each year, income generated by that capital flows back to the community in the form of grants to eligible charities and activities.

 Actually, the Snoezelen is a multi-sensory environment that reduces agitation or engages and stimulates people with Alzheimer’s and dementia.
 Thanks to a grant from Osprey via the Friends of Nelson Elders, Mountain Lake Seniors Community residents have access to this leading edge Dutch therapy.

 Generous donors…community partnerships…and working together to meet needs in our community.
 For good.
 Forever.

 We are now accepting applications the following grant programs: